-TIP: When using a modem outside the U.S. and Canada, you might need an international telephone adapter.
+. • TIP: When using a modem outside the U.S. and Canada, you might need an international telephone adapter.
 You can buy this at an electronics supply store.

-For more information on using the modem, see Chapter 2, "Learning to Use the Hardware" and Appendix C, "Modem Commands, Codes, and Registers" in this guide.
+For more information on using a modem, see Chapter 2, "Learning to Use the Hardware" and Appendix C, "Modem Commands, Registers, and Codes" in this guide.